Empowered Community

 EL ZURZULAR’S MICROFINANCE SOLUTION

-The Microfinance Brigades in-counrty team and Brigaders from eight different universities have worked in El Zurzular from November 2010 until February 2013.
-During this time, staff and volunteers have worked with community members of the Caja Rural to train and establish a community bank, provide in-home financial consultations to community members, establish an agriculture store which sells pesticides and fertilizers to the community, establish a micro-enterprise focused on coffee processing, and provide educational seminars to adults and children in the community on the importance of savings, loans, and interest rates.
+The Microfinance Brigades in-country team and Brigaders from eight different universities have worked in El Zurzular from November 2010 until February 2013.
+During this time, staff and volunteers have worked with community members of the Caja Rural to train and establish a community bank, provide in-home financial consultations to community members, establish an agriculture store which sells pesticides and fertilizers to the community, establish a micro-enterprise-focused on coffee processing, and provide educational seminars to adults and children in the community on the importance of savings, loans, and interest rates.

 Since the establishment of the Caja Rural, every family in the community has benefited from a loan.
-With the profits from the Public Health Brigades loans, the Caja Rural was able to invest into the installation of electricity in the community of Zurzular.
+With the profits from the Public Health Brigades loans, the Caja Rural was able to invest in the installation of electricity in the community of Zurzular.

 EL ZURZULAR’S BUSINESS SOLUTION